CroLinuxGamer/Dotfiles/README.md

 ## .profile

-A very besic .profile that just enables mangohud.
+A very basic .profile that just enables mangohud.

 Here is [config](.profile).
 You need to save it in your home folder.